 May 12, 2018

-WATERTOWN, SD… In celebration of the 150th anniversary of the National Benevolent and Protective Order of the Elks (BPOE) and in the spirit of charitable work in the community, the Watertown Elks Lodge #838 recently donated a $1500 grant to the Lake Area Tech Student Food Pantry.
+WATERTOWN, SD… In celebration of the 150th anniversary of the National Benevolent and Protective Order of the Elks (BPOE) and in the spirit of charitable work in the community, the Watertown Elks Lodge #838 recently donated a $1500 grant to the Lake Area Technical College Student Food Pantry.

-Elks Lodge #838 members purchase non-perishables for Lake Area Tech student Food Pantry.
+Elks Lodge #838 members purchase non-perishables for Lake Area Technical College student Food Pantry.

-L-R Elks member Dean Schultz, Lake Area Tech Counselor Megan Lynde, Exalted Ruler Lon Greenfield, County Fair Foods employee Jordan Epperd, and Elks Member John Stoneberger.
+L-R Elks member Dean Schultz, Lake Area Technical College Counselor Megan Lynde, Exalted Ruler Lon Greenfield, County Fair Foods employee Jordan Epperd, and Elks Member John Stoneberger.